 Two well-known candidates have emerged for the City Council seat representing the Pocket/Greenhaven and Valley Hi neighborhoods.

-Former city school board member and Oakland Raider Rick Jennings announced in a press release Thursday that he would seek the seat being vacated by one-term Councilman Darrell Fong, who is leaving the post to run for state Assembly.
+Former city school board member and Oakland Raider Rick Jennings announced in a press release today that he would seek the seat being vacated by Councilman Darrell Fong, who is leaving the post to run for state Assembly after one term.

-Jennings will face former city Fire Chief Julius Cherry, who said he is also running for the seat.
+Jennings will face former city Fire Chief Julius Cherry, who told me today he is also running for the seat.

 In his press release, Jennings said he would "draw from over two decades of experience in the community, the private sector and as a school board member to make Sacramento a better place."